Skip to Content

 anthem of the seas deck plan

-Anthem of the Seas was built in 2015 and the fact that 75% of cabins have balconies is definitely a reflection of this.
+Anthem of the Seas was built in 2015, and 75% of cabins have balconies – which is typical of newer cruise ships.

 Older ships, even within the same cruise line will have a much smaller percentage of balconies.
 Looking at Grandeur of The Seas, the oldest Royal Caribbean ship still in operation, only 12% of her cabins have balconies.